National Science Foundation

 Grant in 2020

-Thinking Robots, founded in 2010 and based in Boston, Massachusetts, specializes in software solutions for robotic tasks applicable across various robotic platforms.
-The company develops custom software that integrates natural language dialogue, sensors, and actuators to enhance robotic architecture.
-This technology enables robots to interact with humans and includes high-level planning capabilities, allowing developers to create interactive and teachable robots that can be directly instructed by users.
+Thinking Robots is a Boston-based company founded in 2010 that specializes in developing software solutions for robotic tasks applicable across various robotic platforms.
+The company focuses on creating custom software that enhances robotic capabilities, integrating natural language dialogue, sensors, actuators, and high-level planning.
+This advanced architecture enables robots to interact with humans, transforming them into interactive and teachable entities that can be directly instructed by users.
+Through its innovative approach, Thinking Robots aims to facilitate the development of more responsive and user-friendly robotic systems.

 LangInnov